What to do when you can’t trust your customer feedback

 The (rise and) fall of our local running group

-Few months ago, in one of our much unneeded neighbourhood events, my wife was persuaded by her friends to start a running group on WhatsApp.
+A few months ago, in one of our much-unneeded neighborhood events, my wife was persuaded by her friends to start a running group on WhatsApp.
 The idea was simple: everyone we know runs every once in a while.
-In the cold winter it’s harder to find the energy to do it, and having an extra social push from someone in the neighbourhood might help make it happen.
+In the cold winter it’s harder to find the energy to do it, and having an extra social push from someone in the neighborhood might help make it happen.
 We created a running group.

-Everyone we know (well, besides a few anti-socials like myself…) asked to join this group: neighbours, parents from our kindergarten, parents from our kids’ school, etc.
+Everyone we know (well, besides a few anti-socials like myself…) asked to join this group: neighbors, parents from our kindergarten, parents from our kids’ school, etc.

 In terms of early registration - the conversion rate was beyond comparison (almost everyone involved asked to join the group).
 We even started to believe a small app would be a good idea for this.